The BMO-Dirichlet problem for elliptic systems in the upper-half space and quantitative characterizations of VMO: Introduction and statement of main theorems

 Moreover, $u$ belongs to $\dot{\mathscr{C}}^\eta({\mathbb{R}}^n_{+},{\mathbb{C}}^M) =\dot{\mathscr{C}}^\eta(\overline{{\mathbb{R}}^n_{+}},{\mathbb{C}}^M)$ and, with $C\in(1,\infty)$ as above,

 \end{theorem}

 As a consequence of Theorem~\ref{them:BMO-Dir-frac} and its proof (cf. also \eqref{eqn:BMO-decay-EEE.8T56.ww}) we obtain that, in fact,

-as vector spaces, with equivalent norms.
+as vector spaces, with equivalent norms (the left-to-right inclusion is understood in the sense that if $f\in{\mathscr{E}}^{\eta,p}({\mathbb{R}}^{n-1},\mathbb{C}^M)$ then there exists some $g\in\dot{\mathscr{C}}^\eta({\mathbb{R}}^{n-1},{\mathbb{C}}^M)$ such that $f=g$ a.e. in ${\mathbb{R}}^{n-1}$).
 This offers a new proof (of a PDE flavor) of an old embedding result of N.~Meyers \cite{Mey}.
 An inspection of the proof of Theorem~\ref{them:BMO-Dir-frac} also reveals that there is a Fatou type result naturally accompanying the well-posedness result for the boundary value problem \eqref{Dir-BVP-BMO-frac}.

 We shall now succinctly comment on the literature dealing with Dirichlet boundary value problems for elliptic operators in the upper-half space.
 As already noted, the nature of these problems strongly depends on the choice of the function space from which the boundary datum $f$ is selected, the specific way in which the size of the solution $u$ is measured, and the very manner in which its boundary trace is considered.
 To illustrate these distinctions, recall first that there is a vast body of work targeting the case when the solution $u$ is sought in various Sobolev spaces in ${\mathbb{R}}^n_{+}$, the boundary datum $f$ belongs to suitable Besov spaces on ${\mathbb{R}}^{n-1}$, and the boundary trace of $u$ is considered in the sense of Sobolev space theory.
 Classical references in this regard include \cite{ADNI}, \cite{ADNII}, \cite{LionsMagenes}, \cite{MazShap}, \cite{Taylor}, and the reader is also referred to the literature cited therein.